junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Component Attester:

 : A Component Attester is a single Attester of a Composite Attester.
-For this document, a Component Attester is an entity which produces a single Evidence which can be appraised by a Verifier.
+For this document, a Component Attester is an entity which produces a single Evidence which can be appraised by a Component Verifier.

 Composite Evidence: